Michael-Lusk-2023/niklaus-von-fluee/README.md

 The author conducted testing throughout the development process and at the conclusion of development.
 In consequence of this testing activity, numerous corrections were made to the code and the content of the website.
 These corrections are noted up in the project's commit log.

-The following website features were tested for proper functionality by accessing the deployed code using two different mobile phones, a tablet, and a large format laptop:
+The following website features were tested for proper functionality by accessing the deployed code using two different mobile phones, a tablet, and a large-format laptop:
-- landing page
+- landing page;
-- logo link
+- logo link;
-- navigation bar links
+- navigation bar links;
-- footer links
+- footer links; and
-- contact form
+- contact form input and submit elements.

 All the links function correctly, as do the validation and submit functions of the contact form.